learn-co-curriculum/dsc-correlation-covariance/README.md

 ## Key Takeaways
-- Correlation is dimensionless, i.e. it is a unit-free measure of the relationship between variables
+- Covariance is dimensionless, i.e. it is a unit-free measure of the relationship between variables
 - Correlation is a normalized form of covariance and ranges between [-1,1]
 - **Correlation is not causation**